Skip to main content

-Septic Inspection Services in North Carolina
+Septic Inspection services in North Carolina

-3,410 licensed providers across 100 counties
+1,565 licensed providers across 98 counties

 Septic inspections in North Carolina are overseen by county environmental health departments under NCDENR authority.
 While the state does not mandate inspections on a fixed schedule for existing homeowners, most lenders and real estate attorneys require a septic inspection before closing on a property sale.
 The inspection typically includes locating the tank, checking inlet and outlet baffles, measuring sludge and scum levels, and evaluating the drain field for signs of failure.